-Even if 2019/20 has not been significantly affected by the virus the outbreak of the Covid-19 introduces additional challenges and risks to Glunz & Jensen's operations.
+The year 2020/21 was significantly affected by the Covid-19 pandemic and introduced additional challenges and risks to Glunz & Jensen's operations.

 Glunz & Jensen has already undertaken specific measures to ensure the health and safety of its employees globally.
 In addition to human risk, the outbreak of the virus also poses an economic risk to Glunz & Jensen's operations and its trade volumes.
 Further the customers' ability to pay might be impacted by the pandemic.